Detecting dependence structure: visualization and inference: Introduction

 \section{Introduction}

-The problem of testing for independence and measuring a dependence strength is one of the basic inference tasks and has been studied for more than a century.
+The problem of testing independence and measuring the strength of dependence is one of the basic inference tasks and has been studied for more than a century.
 Early works have focused on proposing some measures and related test statistics, and discussing possibilities of their use.
 Later, after the development of probabilistic and computational tools, considerable attention was focused on the comparison of existing procedures and understanding their abilities and weaknesses.
 The next step was some effort to extend the range of sensitivity of the classical tests.
 In recent years, new tasks have been formulated.
 They include quantification and estimation of dependency, learning the dependency structure and its visualisation, and detecting local discrepancies or some particular structures, among others.
-In addition, the need to analyse some massive sets of data and multivariate observations has stimulated considerable progress.
-In the following, we mention some developments restricting attention to a nonparametric setting and the bivariate case only.
-Also, it should be emphasised that our brief overview does not pretend to be complete.
-For extensive comments from other perspectives, see \cite{Berrett} and \cite{Gonzalez}.

-Early solutions such as Kendall's and Spearman's, and the whole class of so-called linear rank statistics, have appeared to be in principle some directional solutions, with low power over a large set of alternatives. \cite{Blum}, \cite{Rosenblatt}, \cite{Csorgho}, and \cite{Romano}, among others, have proposed some distance-based solutions, aimed at better spreading power in the space of alternatives. \cite{Behnen}, \cite{Ledwina86}, and \cite{Nikitin} provided some explanation of the asymptotic power and efficiencies of some of classical independence tests using various formulations.
-Investigations of this type showed that there is still room for improvement.
-One of the proposals was rank tests with estimated scores developed by \cite{BehnenNeuhaus}.
-Another was the data-driven Neyman test proposed by \cite{Kallenberg}.
-The last mentioned paper also contains extensive simulation comparisons.
+In the following, we briefly summarise some recent developments in the area.